SpinoniRaffaele/tech-notes/azure fundamentals/02 Azure Architectural Components.md

 - Block blobs: composed of blocks, you can only modify entire block at a time (optimized to upload big data efficiently)
 - Append blobs: it is a variation of a block blob optimized for append operation
 ### Azure files
 Fully managed file share solution accessible through network file system protocols or Server message block.
+It is like the blob storage but you access it as a remote file system.
 ### Azure queues
 Service for storing large number of messages.
 Once stored they can be access anywhere, each individual message can take up to 64Kb.
 They can be combined with azure functions to take an action when a message is received, in order to perform async tasks.
 ### Azure disks
 block-level storage volumes managed by azure, they are like physical disks, but virtualized, ideal to be paired with VMs that require storage.
+It can managed/unmanaged (on client side).
 ### Azure tables
 Key value pair storage of large amount of data.
-It is a NoSQL datastore ideal for storing non-structured data.
+It is a NoSQL datastore ideal for storing semi-structured data.

-## Data Migration
+### Data Migration
 Azure migrate is a service that help your migration to the cloud, it provides:
 - **Unified migration platform**: a portal to track your migration process.
 - **Tools**: used for assessment and migration: